splunk/public-o11y-docs/admin/user-management/teams/configure-page.rst

 .. meta::
    :description: Learn how to view and configure an associated landing page that contains information relevant to team members.

-Every team has an associated landing page that contains information relevant to team members.
+Every team has an a landing page that contains information relevant to team members.
 A landing page brings together dashboard groups and alerts triggered by detectors that are linked to the team.
 The landing page has the following sections:

-* A customizable text section to provide helpful information to team members.
-In this section, you can use Markdown-formatted text.
+* A list of services managed by your team.

 * A count of active alerts from detectors linked to the team, grouped by severity.

 * Links to one or more dashboard groups linked to the team.

 Anyone can view the landing page for any team.

 .. _view-team-landing-page: